Contact email

 - Deputy Director of Medical Education – Dr Chris Kelly

-- Clinical Teaching Fellow –Dr Nicholas Simpson
+- Clinical Teaching Fellow –Dr Craig Anderson (craig.anderson4@nhs.scot)

 Should you have any questions or concerns throughout your placement regarding pastoral support, education or patient safety please get in touch with any of the above team members, or placement supervisor.